konfiger/konfiger-nodejs/docs/index.md

 | void setTrimingValue(trimingValue) | Change the stream to enable/disable entry value trimming
 | getCommentPrefix() | Get the prefix string that indicate a pair entry if commented
 | setCommentPrefix(commentPrefix) | Change the stream comment prefix, any entry starting with the comment prefix will be skipped.
 Comment in KonfigerStream is relative to the key value entry and not relative to a line.
+| setContinuationChar(contdChar) | Set the character that indicates to the stream to continue reading for the entry value on the next line.
+The follwoing line leading spaces is trimmed.
+The default is `\`
+| getContinuationChar() | Get the continuation character used in the stream.
 | void validateFileExistence(filePath)  | Validate the existence of the specified file path if it does not exist an exception is thrown

 ### Konfiger